Esri/TRIRIGA-Indoors-FME-ETL/README.md

 The **Input CAD Layer Mapping Template File** is used to:

   1. For Levels, it supplies these columns
      1. name
      2. name_short
      3. description
      4. access_type
      5. level_number
      6. vertical order
      7. elevation/height
    2. For Details, it uses the "DETAILS" column to filter the CAD layers used
-> (start reviewing here again)
+      1. name
+      2. name_short
+      3. description
    3. For Facilities, it supplies the
       1. elevation information that is neither in the CAD file nor TRIRIGA
       2. rotation

 Correlate buildings, floors, spaces, and linework in CAD and TRIRIGA to the Facilities, Levels, Units, Areas, and Details feature classes and tables in the Indoors Model.